se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 ### Primary intended uses

 The primary use case on which the model is trained on is to detect if a message is sexist or not and in a positive case it will understand the type of sexism it belongs.
 Words can be sexist or not according to the context.

-### Primary intended users

-The primary intended users of this study caters primarily to researchers, practitioners and participants engaged in the field of natural language processing.
-This audience includes individuals and entities actively involved in the development and implementation of algorithms and models for the detection and categorization of online sexism.

-Additionally, participants and researchers involved in similar challenges or projects addressing nuanced language analysis and detection of sensitive content may find our work relevant and insightful.
 The models can be used in several domains:
 - Messenger services
 - Investigations
 - Journalism
 - Publishing

+### Primary intended users

+The primary intended users of this study caters primarily to researchers, practitioners and participants engaged in the field of natural language processing.
+This audience includes individuals and entities actively involved in the development and implementation of algorithms and models for the detection and categorization of online sexism.
+Additionally, participants and researchers involved in similar challenges or projects addressing nuanced language analysis and detection of sensitive content may find our work relevant and insightful.

 ### Out-of-scope

-This project is limited to the english language because of the used dataset.
+This project is limited to the English language because of the used dataset.
 Also it doesn't consider cultural factors.
+The dataset is related to the western geographical area but the challenge's website doesn't provide any additional information.

 ## Factors